Gbillington1/OneLine-Pro-Upgrade-Backend/README.md

 # OneLine-Pro-Upgrade-Backend
-Backend for the OneLine Pro Upgrade
+Backend for the OneLine Pro Upgrade.
+This webapp will upgrade a user of OneLine to OneLine Pro.